llms.txt for Webflow: Pros, Risks and What’s Next

 4. Minimal technical setup

-Unlike server-based CMSs, Webflow’s hosting setup doesn’t provide direct access to the server, but you can still publish your llm.txt file using built-in tools.
+Unlike server-based CMSs, Webflow’s hosting setup doesn’t provide direct access to the server, but you can still publish your llms.txt file using built-in tools.
 Adding custom code or uploading the file via CMS hosting settings or page redirects makes it easy for even non-technical users to deploy.

 5. Forward-looking strategy

-Downsides and limitations of llm.txt
+Downsides and limitations of llms.txt

 1. No Legal enforcement

-Currently, llm.txt is a self-regulated guideline, not a legal framework.
+Currently, llms.txt is a self-regulated guideline, not a legal framework.
 Bots can choose to ignore it, and there is no standardized enforcement.
 This makes it more of a signal of intent than a hard barrier.

 2. Inconsistent bot compliance